Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Germany is at the forefront of the ‘best price clause’ cases against online booking portals.
 In 2013 and 2015 the Federal Cartel Office (FCO) prohibited HRS and Booking.com from using these clauses.
 Proceedings against Expedia are still pending.
 The same cases have since been litigated before the Dusseldorf Higher Regional Court, which thus far has fully upheld the FCO’s decisions.

 ASICS is another important case.
 In April 2017 the Dusseldorf Higher Regional Court upheld a 2015 FCO decision prohibiting certain clauses in vertical agreements between sportswear manufacturer ASICS and its dealers which prohibited the latter from selling ASICS products on certain online platforms.
 Both the FCO and the Dusseldorf Higher Regional Court found that these restrictions violated German and EU competition law.
-The FCO is more restrictive in its approach to the prohibition of internet sales in selective distribution systems.
-In Coty, the Frankfurt Higher Regional Court asked the European Court of Justice for a preliminary ruling on a prohibition against distributors selling or offering products on certain public platforms such as eBay and Amazon.
+In its 12 December 2017 decision, the Federal Court of Justice upheld the Dusseldorf Higher Regional Court’s judgment and confirmed that ASICS may not forbid its dealers from using price comparison engines.
+The FCO is more restrictive in its approach to the prohibiting internet sales in selective distribution systems.

 Which legislation applies to cartels and what are the relevant substantive provisions?